jeffreydahan/roborock-s8-agent/readme.md

 pip install -r requirements.txt
 ```

+Following the installation, ensure you run
+'''
+pip freeze > requirements.txt
+'''
+in the same directory as your 'agent.py'.
+This will ensure you have the latest
+requirements set for later deployment below.

-Then create a .env file at the root of the directory with the following information:
+Then create a .env file at the root of the directory with the following information (you can rename the 'rename.evn' file to serve as the basis for the '.env' file):

 ```
 # set variables for credentials